Home

 Endorsements

-D.L.I. members have over 60 Years experience with a virtual who's who in the Latin music field, including Rafael Cortijo, Eddie Palmieri, Tito Puente, La India, the LeBron Brothers, Pete "Conde" Rodriguez, and many more.
+D.L.I. members are veterans with several decades each of experience with a virtual who's who in the Latin music field, including Rafael Cortijo, Tito Puente, La India, the LeBron Brothers, Pete "Conde" Rodriguez, Hector Lavoe, Mongo Santamaria, Ray Barretto, Ruben Blades, and many more.

 We favor a return to the traditional styles and roots of Afro-Cuban music, and this collection features many of the vintage classics of this genre.